ph-w2000/S2pecNet/README.md

 # S2pecNet

 This repository provides the overall framework for training and evaluating audio anti-spoofing systems proposed in ['Robust Audio Anti-Spoofing with Fusion-Reconstruction Learning on Multi-Order Spectrograms'](https://www.isca-speech.org/archive/interspeech_2023/wen23_interspeech.html)
+Our project has been accepted by INTERSPEECH 2023

 ### Getting started
 ```